NeroReflex/Gishiki/Documentation/docs/usage/database/CRUD.md

 $my_book->delete();
 ```

-As you can see the delete() usage is equal to save() usage: you can say that
+As you can see the delete() usage is equal to save() usage: you can think about
-the delete is the evil twin of save :D.
+delete as the evil twin of save :D.

 ## Read